TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 Your AI will be made publicly available and by submitting you will have agreed to this.

 __Memory Limit__
 - You are allowed to utilize a maximum of 64GB RAM and 32GB VRAM.
-If your AI exceeds this limit, it will be disqualified and you will need to submit a new controller.
+If your AI exceeds this limit, it will be disqualified.

 __Multi-threading__
 - You are allowed to utilize multi-threading up to 16 threads (CPU) and employ any GPU computation library.

 __File I/O__
 - Attempts to read or write files in any other directory than your AI's will lead to disqualification.
-Any file written may not exceed 64GB.
 - You are allowed to submit up to 64GB, including source code and data (AI model, etc...).

 __The "Small Print"__